Does Washington Still Work?

 - By Fritz Edelstein

-Yes, they are off campaigning for himself or herself or someone else, as well as taking a vacation.
+Yes, each member is off campaigning for himself or herself or someone else as well as taking a vacation.
 Many would question whether they deserve it, given the number of critical issues left unresolved or unfinished.
 On the other hand, a few necessary pieces of legislation were addressed and passed in June and July by both houses and signed by the president.
-The president also planned to take a two-week vacation beginning on Aug.
-9.
+The president is, also, taking a two-week vacation that began on August 9th.

 Historically, legislative inaction on the part of Congress is not new.
-Maybe our memories are short, but according to www.govtrack.us, there were a larger number of bills passed by the House and unaddressed by the Senate in the 110th and 1111th Congress than the current 113th Congress.
-(Note: Each Congressional session last two years.)
+Maybe our memories are short.
+But according to www.govtrack.us, there was a larger number of bills passed by the House and unaddressed by the Senate in the 110th and 111th Congress than the current 113th Congress.
+[Note: Each Congressional session last 2 years.]
 Much of what occurs in each house of Congress is based on which party is in control.

 So what is the good news?

 Two other necessary and important pieces of legislation were completed and passed in the last days of July.
 One that was desperately needed due to the Veterans Administration scandal was legislation to overhaul the Department of Veterans Affairs.
-It is a $16.3-billion funding to improve and reform the agency's policy and practices, including hiring of more physicians.
+It is a $16.3 billion funding bill to improve and reform the agency's policy and practices, including hiring of more physicians.

 The second was the extension of the Highway Trust Fund, which was running out of money.
 Without an extension, the Department of Transportation would cut reimbursements to states for highway projects.
 An extension was passed through May 2015.

 Even though there was action on some legislation in each chamber, few were completed and even some were introduced as bipartisan bills.
 These will be discussed later.
 It is more important to mention what was left unfinished.
-Two issues left on the table, and it is not clear if they will be addressed prior to the mid-term elections, or at all before a new Congress in January, are immigration reform and FY-2015 appropriations to fund the government after Sept.
-30, 2014.
+Two issues left on the table – and it is not clear if they will be addressed prior to the mid-term elections or at all before a new Congress in January – are immigration reform and FY 2015 appropriations to fund the government after September 30, 2014.

-Given mid-term elections are scheduled for Nov.
-4, it is doubtful that any agreement on funding will be reached before then.
-Conventional Wisdom is FY-2015 funding will be in the form of a continuing resolution.
+Given mid-term elections are scheduled for November 4, 2014, it is doubtful that any agreement on funding will be reached before then.
+Conventional wisdom is FY 2015 funding will be in the form of a continuing resolution.
 But it will depend on the composition of the new 114th Congress as to whether an agreement can be reached on appropriations for FY 2015.

 The ongoing sticky and politically sensitive issue is immigration reform.
 The issue is not being addressed.
 Unfortunately, positions have been staked out that are at polar opposites.
-There has been too much hyperbole and posturing, and not enough roll up your sleeves hard work to come up with a reasonable solution.
+There has been too much hyperbole and posturing, and not enough roll-up-your-sleeves hard work to come up with a reasonable solution.
 Political positions have overtaken common sense and caring about this very human issue and problem.
-With members on recess, the positions may harden even more and make it impossible to find common ground.
+With members on recess, positions may harden even more and make it impossible to find common ground.

-During the recess, President Obama may issue guidance, a presidential directive or something to try to alleviate temporarily the problems of illegal immigration and deportation.
+During the recess, President Obama may issue guidance, a presidential directive or something, to try to alleviate temporarily the problems of illegal immigration and deportation.
 But, House Republicans have already moved forward on impeachment because they believe the president has exceeded his authority in issuing executive orders to address issues for which Congress has been unable to legislate solutions.
+Thus, their belief is that he has exceeded his executive authority.
 It will be interesting to see how this resonates back in the local districts during recess.
 You will be hearing more about this in September and during the mid-term campaigns.

 At present, House Republicans have denied funding for the Justice Department to help child migrants obtain legal counsel when called before immigration courts to face deportation orders.
-Government records indicate more than 40 percent of the children — many under 14 years of age and with little understanding of English — are processed through the system now without counsel.
-Republicans stripped out all money for attorneys for the children in their most recent supplemental spending bill passed on Aug.
-1 to deal with the border crisis.
-In the latest skirmish, Rep. Frank Wolf (R-Va.) refused in mid-August to sign off on a subsequent DOJ request to transfer a reduced sum to expand legal orientation programs for the children and pay for lawyers."
-(See Politico Huddle) politi.co/1lOuf5y.
+Government records indicate more than 40 percent of the children – many under 14 years of age and with little understanding of English – are processed through the system now without counsel.
+Republicans stripped out all money for attorneys for the children in their most recent supplemental spending bill passed on August 1st to deal with the border crisis.
+In the latest skirmish, Rep. Frank Wolf (R-VA) refused in mid-August to sign off on a subsequent DOJ request to transfer a reduced sum to expand legal orientation programs for the children and pay for lawyers. http://politi.co/1lOuf5y; (Politico Huddle)

-The three bipartisan pieces higher education legislation aimed at improving transparency around financial aid and promoting innovative approaches for students passed the U.S. House of Representatives this week, prompting Rep. George Miller (D-Calif.), the Senior Democrat on the House Education and the Workforce Committee to call for more comprehensive action to keep college accessible and affordable for students.
+The three bipartisan pieces of higher education legislation aimed at improving transparency around financial aid and promoting innovative approaches for students passed the House of Representatives this week, prompting Rep. George Miller (D-CA), the senior Democrat on the House Education and the Workforce Committee, to call for more comprehensive action to keep college accessible and affordable for students.

 The three higher education bills that passed the House are:

 The Empowering Students through Enhanced Financial Counseling Act (H.R.
-4984) — provides more and better upfront, on-going, and exit counseling information on financial aid and student debt so that students can make more informed choices of how to finance their education and always know how much they will owe.
+4984) – provides more and better upfront, ongoing and exit counseling information on financial aid and student debt so that students can make more informed choices of how to finance their educations and always know how much they will owe.

 Four other education-related bills were introduced in July before the recess.

-Senators Edward Markey (D-Mass.) and Orrin Hatch (R-Utah) Protecting Student Privacy Act, which would update the Family Educational Rights and Privacy Act of 1974.
+Senators Edward Markey (D-MA) and Orrin Hatch (R-UT) introduced the Protecting Student Privacy Act, which would update the Family Educational Rights and Privacy Act of 1974.
 This prohibits the use any personally identifiable student information for marketing or advertising.
 The bill would also limit how much information about students can be shared by schools to private entities, as well as how much those companies can expand and keep permanent student profiles.

-In the House Rep. Suzanne Bonamici (D-Ore.), together with Rep. Rodney Davis (R-Ill.) introduced resolution H. Res 658.
-It focuses on the whole child approach to education and recognizes the role of parents, educators and community members in providing a whole child approach to education for every student.
-ASCD has been a major proponent of this initiative.
+In the House, Rep. Suzanne Bonamici (D-OR), together with Rep. Rodney Davis (R-IL) introduced resolution H. Res 658.
+It focuses on the whole-child approach to education and recognizes the role of parents, educators and community members in providing a whole-child approach to education for every student.
+ASD has been a major proponent of this initiative.

-And the last bill with bipartisan support addresses a comprehensive approach to education is the Full Service Community Schools Act, which was introduced by House Minority Whip Steny Hoyer (D-Md.) and Rep. Aaron Schock (R-Ill.).
-The bill authorizes funding for full-service community schools, which can be found in nearly 100 places across the country including, Oakland, Calif.; Cincinnati, Ohio; Lincoln, Neb.; and Albuquerque, N.M..
+And the last bill with bipartisan support that addresses a comprehensive approach to education is the Full Service Community Schools Act, which was introduced by House Minority Whip Steny Hoyer (D-MD) and Rep. Aaron Schock (R-IL).
+The bill authorizes funding for full-service community schools, which can be found in nearly 100 places across the country, including Oakland, CA; Cincinnati, OH; Lincoln, NE; ad Albuquerque, NM.
 If authorized, this bill would increase the number of places implementing community schools across the country, and enlist communities as key partners for student success.